thermalogic/RustSEUIF97/README_WASM.md

 # The WASM and NPM Package

-This package is the WebAssembly implementation of the high-speed IAPWS-IF97 package SEUIF97 in Rust. enabling fast and accurate thermodynamic property calculations for water and steam directly in the browser or Node.js.
+The WebAssembly implementation of the high-speed IAPWS-IF97 package SEUIF97 in Rust, enabling fast and accurate thermodynamic property calculations for water and steam directly in the browser or Node.js.

 ## Building the WASM file